MicrosoftDocs/azure-devops-docs/docs/work/_shared/multi-select-bulk-modify.md

 ### Use multi-select to bulk modify items

 >[!NOTE]
-><b>Feature availability: </b> Multi-select of work items on the backlog and sprint backlogs is currently supported from Team Services and TFS 2015.1 and later versions.
+><b>Feature availability: </b> Multi-select of work items on the backlog and sprint backlogs is currently supported from VSTS and TFS 2015.1 and later versions.
 This feature works in the same way as multi-select works within query results.

 With multi-select, you can perform several actions on several work items at once, such as: